mcalisterkm/teach-your-pi-to-sniff-with-bme688/README.md

 6. Copy to microSD card

 Mount the microSD card you are using with the BME Devkit on your computer (mine has an SD-CARD slot) and use a file manager to copy the board file into the root of the SD-CARD (FAT format and no bigger than 32GB).
 The file name will be similar to this: 2023_05_03_12_54_BoardConfiguration.bmeconfig.
-You may need an adapter for the microSD.
+An adapter for the microSD may be required.

 7. Eject the SD-CARD and put it back in the BME688-Devkit

 ![sd-card1.png](img/sd-card1.png "SD-CARD")

 # STEP 2 - BME688-Devkit setup
 8. Communicating with the BME6888-Devkit

 The devkit connects to your computer via a USB cable, and it requires serial communications to be enabled and that requires a driver to be loaded.
 Windows 10 recognises the devkit on plugging the USB cable in, but by default does not have the driver, so looking in device manager you will see similar to this.